 The sense-making stage centres on reviewing the data, and understanding whether it is sufficient.
 With the business case approach, established solutions, routines and tools can be applied in familiar ways to develop incremental changes with less risk and innovation.
 The use of more established methods allows fairly rapid, workable and pragmatic implantation, which can be done in a reasonable time horizon.
 For example, Volkswagen’s BlueMotion produces offered incremental changes rather than a big leap into hybrid cards.
 The paradoxical approach shows situations as being unique and needed bold solutions with innovative responses.
 The conflicts and unintended side-effects are exposed and discussed, meaning that concrete actions are taken slowly and perhaps even reluctantly and prudently.

 These two approaches are neither fully right nor wrong in themselves.
 Their implications are perhaps clear, however.
 Researchers have the opportunity to understand better the role of individual cognition, through offering alternative cognitive frames for time orientation, the responsibilities to act and dealing with ambivalence.
 These methods could allow us to move beyond the focus on the business case.
 However, managers are reluctant to do so because their current business case thinking allowing things to get done, and thus made an immediate impact that cannot be discounted.
 However, the greening of existing technologies might delay the development and implementation of new technologies that can make a greater impact.

-Most organisations need both sort of thinkers: complex thinking to understand the opportunities, and business case thinking to get things done.
+According to Andy Defrancesco, most organisations need both sort of thinkers: complex thinking to understand the opportunities, and business case thinking to get things done.
 The literature on creativity flows in this way, saying that cognitive complexity needs to be used by less complicated implementation approaches.
 Missed teams can produce more awareness, but also identify workable strategies to develop new opportunities.